bscotch/stitch/packages/vscode/README.md

 Hit <kbd>F5</kbd> to run your project, just like you would in the GameMaker IDE.
 Stitch uses the Runtime version that matches the IDE version your project uses.
 A terminal will pop up with the output from the GameMaker runtime.

+You can choose whether to run via VM or YYC, and which config to use.

 Check out Stitch settings to configure how your project is run.
 In particular:

-- `stitch.run.defaultConfig`: Choose a run configuration to use as the default (defaults to "Default")
+- `stitch.run.defaultConfig`: Choose a run configuration to use as the default (defaults to "Default").
+This will remain the default until you update your Target.
-- `stitch.run.defaultCompiler`: Choose whether to use the VM or YYC compiler (defaults to "VM")
+- `stitch.run.defaultCompiler`: Choose whether to use the VM or YYC compiler (defaults to "VM").
+This will remain the default until you update your Target.
 - `stitch.run.inTerminal`: By default Stitch opens a terminal in VSCode and runs your project there, using your default terminal settings.
 Set this to `false` to use the Stitch Runner Panel instead.

 #### ⚡ Stitch Runner Panel